-The state of South Dakota has established a 2010 Research Center, known as CUBED (Center for Ultra-low Background Experiments at SURF ) which will provide additional research opportunities in physical science.
+The state of South Dakota has established a 2010 Research Center, known as CUBED (Center for Ultra-low Background Experiments at Sanford Lab ) which will provide additional research opportunities in physical science.
 This is one of seven 2010 Research Centers established under the direction of Gov. Mike Rounds.
 The CUBED center, which also includes faculty members from other S.D. state universities, will develop a critical mass of expertise necessary for the state to fully participate in large-scale projects at the underground lab.
 In addition to Keeter, Dr. Dan Durben, physics professor, and Dr. Mike Zehfus, chemistry professor, are involved with this work.

 - Geomicrobiology genetic and genomic research

 Extending to more than 2.4 kilometers (8000 feet) below the surface of the earth, the Sanford Underground Research Facility offers a unique opportunity to explore microbial life in Earth’s deep terrestrial ecosystems.
 Within this venue questions can be addressed pertaining to how life persists, thrives, and evolves.
 It is also here that the limits of life can be ascertained.